Lovely-XPP/Dell-Latitude-E7480-Hackintosh/README.md

 ## Thunderbolt 3 Usage

 Type-C port has 2 controllers: Thunderbolt 3 controller and USB controller.
-USB controller is fully supported (including hot-plug), but Thunderbolt only works when your pulg in your device before start up and it does not support hot-plug, because it regonize the thunderbolt device as PCI device.
+USB controller is fully supported (including hot-plug), but Thunderbolt only works when you plug in the device before start up and it does not support hot-plug, because it regonize the thunderbolt device as PCI device.
 If you want to use Thunderbolt, here is the points:

 - Plug in the Thunderbolt device before start up
 - Hot-plug **NOT** Supported